ayush51/tutorial/tutorial.md

 ###### Changing the chatbox color

-The default chatbox color is a soft red, however, this can also be altered to match your websites theme.
-As can be seen in the image below, we changed the icons at the top of the Chatbox from a light red to purple, which is more suited to our example website:
+As shown, the default chatbox color is a soft red, however, this can also be altered to match your websites theme.
+As can be seen in the image on the right, we changed the icons at the top of the Chatbox from a light red to purple, which is more suited to our example website:

 ![Default changed color](https://raw.github.com/surfly/tutorial/master/screens/red_default_chat.png)  ![Changed chatbox colors](https://raw.github.com/surfly/tutorial/master/screens/changed_chatbox_colour.png)